Blue Bombers Forum

 I tried to ballpark the math and it will equal about another million to the salary cap.
 If my Manitoba math is correct, average league salary will be close to 100K USD, if all teams spend to the cap.

-Quote from: TBURGESS on Today at 02:32:17 PMSo I just read the announcement, and I'm officially pissed off.
+Quote from: TBURGESS on May 28, 2026, 02:32:17 PMSo I just read the announcement, and I'm officially pissed off.
 I have to pay for TSN for some of the games and then DAZN to get the rest of them?
 Crap!

 I wonder if it's on DAZN @ the $25/month or DAZN+ @ $45/month?